abroroo/exercise-track/README.md

 # Exercise-Tracker Rest API Microservice [Full-Stack] [Demo](https://exercise-trackerf.herokuapp.com/)

-See the branch 'with-oauth' build google authentication.
+See the branch 'with-oauth' with google authentication.

-See the branch 'jwt-auth' build with passport jwt authentication
+See the branch 'jwt-auth' with passport.js jwt authentication

 Database: MongoDB